gfscott/eleventy-plugin-embed-everything/README.md

   // Default class that gets applied to the wrapper <div>.
   // Substitute your preferred string to target embeds with CSS.
   embedClass: 'eleventy-plugin-embed-twitch',
+  // REQUIRED
+  // @since 2.0.0
+  // Default value is empty, which will produce a console error when building your site.
+  // Set this to your website’s domain, such as "example.com" or "subdomain.example.com".
+  parent: ""
 }
 ```